We invite renowned national experts to give talks on topical issues.

-Claire Murdoch CBE brought her experience as national director for mental health to shed light on the work being done to improve mental health support for adults, as well as insights from her experience as Chief Executive of the Central and North West London NHS Foundation Trust.
-She was joined by Dr Gareth Jarvis who gave additional insight and context.
+Claire Murdoch CBE brought her experience as national director for mental health, as well as insights from her experience as Chief Executive of the Central and North West London NHS Foundation Trust.
+She was joined by Dr Gareth Jarvis.

 28 June 2022

 Professor Jonathan Valabhji OBE, National Clinical Director for Diabetes and Obesity at NHS England & Improvement, joined our June lecture.

 A safer route into adulthood: introducing transitional safeguarding

 Dez Holmes joined us on 31 May to introduce the concept.